SonicWall

 • The date, time, and time zone are correctly set on the firewall.

-• You have an AxoRouter deployed and configured.
-This device is going to receive the logs from the firewall.
+• You have an AxoRouter deployed and configured with a Syslog connector that has parsing and classification enabled (by default, every AxoRouter has such connectors).
+This device is going to receive the data from the firewall.

 • You know the IP address the AxoRouter.
 To find it: